Fresno Family Law Attorneys

 What Happens if a Parent Refuses to Pay Child Support?

 No parent wants to see their child go without the support they need.
-While it is difficult to deal with a non-custodial parent refusing to pay child support ordered by the court, there are legal remedies for such a situation.
-The sooner you seek legal counsel, the sooner you can get to work on recovering the financial support your child needs.
+While it is difficult to deal with a non-custodial parent refusing to pay court-ordered child support, there are legal remedies for such a situation.
+The sooner you seek legal counsel for child support in Fresno, the sooner you can get to work on recovering the financial support your child needs.

 • Garnishing the other parent’s wages